13kevinism/AI-generated-Image-Detection/README.md

 ## Overview

-With the rapid growth of AI-generated media, being able to identify synthetic content is increasingly important for digital authenticity and media forensics.
 This experiment demonstrates how a deep learning model can learn to distinguish AI-generated images (e.g., from diffusion models) from real, human-created ones.

 The workflow includes: